Kershaw County and Lee County Regional Water Authority

 About Your Water

-Cassatt water Company meets all established limits for drinking water quality.
+Cassatt Water meets all established limits for drinking water quality.
 Information about the contaminants present in your tap water, and levels of these contaminants, is published in an Annual Drinking Water Quality Report.
 Click here to view or download the 2012 Annual Drinking Water Quality Report.
 In addition you may request that a copy of the report be mailed to you by calling (803) 432-8235 extension 11.

-Drinking water from Cassatt Water Company meets or exceeds the standards of the federally mandated Safe Drinking Water Act (SDWA).
+Drinking water from Cassatt Water meets or exceeds the standards of the federally mandated Safe Drinking Water Act (SDWA).
 Congress passed the legislation in 1974, and amended the SDWA in 1986 and again in 1996 to expand the Environmental Protection Agency's (EPA's) role in protecting public health from contaminated drinking water.

 About drinking water disinfection.